chrisrq/bassmaker/README.md

 # Bugs

 - Famitracker doesn't seem to like the way the sample index 0 gets written to the .fti with this program.
 When 0 is used as a sample index in the .txt, the sample you assign to index 0 will simply not be mapped to any of the rows whose sample index is 0.
+Sample indices are supposed to be zero-indexed, which is why this is a bug.
 - A blank sample will get imported when you load the output .fti.
 Does nothing and can be easily removed.